That Hamilton Woman-1941

 The overall theme here is a tragic love story with a sad ending.

 One of the best aspects of That Hamilton Woman is witnessing the super-couple team of Leigh and Olivier act opposite one another.
-The actor’s talents are reason enough but combined make this a fascinating viewing experience.
+The actor’s talents are reason enough, but it makes a fascinating viewing experience.

-That Lady Hamilton begins with a jarring scene in which the title character, also known as Emma, Lady Hamilton (Vivien Leigh) is thrown into debtor’s prison after stealing booze in France.
+Lady Hamilton begins with a jarring scene in which the title character, Emma Lady Hamilton (Vivien Leigh), is thrown into debtor’s prison after stealing booze in France.

 When handsome Admiral Horatio Nelson (Olivier) appears on the scene, the pair fall madly in love.
 They face tremendous hurdles, however, as the war rages on and each is unfaithful to their respective spouses.

-To be critical, and presumably, since the film is very old, the video quality is not the greatest.
-If the film was in color the gorgeous Italian landscapes and Leigh’s lovely costumes would have appeared even more lavish and picturesque.
+To be critical, the video quality is not the greatest, presumably because the film is old.
+If the film had been in color, the gorgeous Italian landscapes and Leigh’s lovely costumes would have appeared even more lavish and picturesque.

 Purely a showcase for newlyweds Olivier and Leigh to dish their real-life romance for mainstream audiences, That Hamilton Woman (1941) must have been a big deal at the release.

-While suffering a bit from lackluster film quality, the story itself is quite hearty with lots of romantic scenes combined with loud, bombastic battle scenes and a bit of British and Italian history thrown in.
+While suffering from lackluster film quality, the story is quite hearty, featuring romantic scenes, loud, bombastic battle scenes, and a bit of British and Italian history.

-Sadly, this film is largely forgotten, but a good watch for fans of the legendary stars.
+Sadly, this film is largely forgotten, but it is a good watch for fans of the legendary stars.

 Oscar Nominations: 1 win-Best Sound Recording (won), Best Art Direction-Interior Decoration, Black-and-White, Best Cinematography, Black-and-White, Best Special Effects